WikiEducationFoundation/wikieduinfra/README.md

 7. Clone a fresh copy of the WikiEduDashboard app in a new directory
 8. Create `application.yml` and `database.yml` to match what will run in the cloud.
 (These will be included in the Docker image that gets deployed.)
+   1. The username, password, and production database name in `database.yml` must match up with the values from `mariadb.hcl.tmpl`.
+   2. `application.yml` must have `hashistack: 'true'` (at least, until the `production.rb` file is set to enable public file server by default).
 9. Install the gems and node modules, then build the production assets:
-   1.  `bundle install`
+   3.  `bundle install`
-   2.  `yarn install`
+   4.  `yarn install`
-   3.  `yarn build`
+   5.  `yarn build`
 10. Log in to docker and set the credentials for use by Waypoint
     1. `docker login <DOCKER_DOMAIN>`.
 User: 'docker', password: same the input to `htpasswd` when generating {docker_pass_encrypted}
     2. Create `dockerAuth.json` (following the example of `dockerAuth.example.json`)